 If you fail to obtain a letter authorizing the activity in advance, the U-M International Center may correct your SEVIS record for a technical or minor infraction if no more than 120 days have passed since the infraction occurred.
 Source: 22 CFR § 62.45(c)

-- A letter from the inviting institution describing the terms and conditions of the offer to lecture or consult, including the duration, number of hours, field or subject, amount of compensation (if any), and description of the activity.
+- A letter from the inviting institution describing the terms and conditions of the offer to lecture or consult, including the duration, location, number of hours, field or subject, amount of compensation (if any), and description of the activity.

 - A letter from your department supervisor at U-M: